vikasyadavvvv/DSA-QUESTIONS-FOR-INTERVIEW/README.md

-## 1.Find the largest and smallest element in an array
+## 1. Find the largest and smallest element in an array
 ```javascript
 function findLargestandSmallestElment(arr){
     let min=arr[0]